-Annie is the front woman of a rock ‘n’ roll band, playing sleazy bars and barely making enough money for gas to the next town.
-So she also makes deliveries for some old hippie friends.
+Annie is the front woman of a band, playing sleazy bars and barely making enough money for gas to the next town.
+She keeps her band on the road by making deliveries for some old hippie friends.
 This means there’s no room in her life for a man.
 Too risky for both him and her.
-Then she meets Wes, and her heart goes into a Reggae beat.
-But he happens to be an undercover agent hoping to bust her and her hippie friends.
-Next her gentle but schizophrenic uncle is lured into a plot to bomb a parade.
-Add to her troubles a broke broker now turned kidnapper and a bass player who doesn’t like to think too much—
+Then she meets Wes, with shoulders just meant to cradle a woman’s head.
+But he’s an undercover agent hoping to shut down her and her hippie friends.
+Next her gentle but schizophrenic uncle is lured into a plot to set off a bomb.
+A broke broker turns kidnapper, and her bass player doesn’t like to think too much—

 Annie stepped back from the microphone as Gary, her lead guitar, stretched the last chord of the song into mind-bending realms of distortion.
 Out beyond the stage lights, Tonka farm machinery swung from the ceiling.
 A huge inflated caterpillar smoked a hookah at one end of the bar.
 This was Moscow, Idaho in all its conflicted identity.